 Do you know how to write the right stuff?
 Can you take a complex standard operating procedure and transform it into a user-friendly eLearn?
 If that notion stresses you out, don’t panic.
 We are here to help demystify this process.
-It all boils down to being able to pick out need to know information from nice to know information.
+It all boils down to being able to pick out need-to-know information from nice-to-know information.

-Need to Know Information: These steps are crucial to completing a job function.
+These steps are crucial to completing a job function.
 If this step(s) is eliminated the user will be utterly confused or unable to proceed in the standard operating process.

-Nice to Know Information: This is a piece of information that is non-essential to the process.
+This is a piece of information that is non-essential to the process.
 It may be explanatory in nature.
 If removed from a standard operating procedure, the job function the process describes can still be completed.

-Every good training module contains both need to know and nice to know elements.
+Every good training module contains both need-to-know and nice-to-know elements.
 However, no matter how much you love the subject matter, you have to cut down on the amount of material you include.
 After all, no employee is interested in paging through a 100+ slide course.

 Let’s define this a little further within the context of a real example.
-If I am training a teller how to use Black Knight’s LoanSphere MSP to service a loan, it’s very important to know how to login to the system and how to search for a specific loan within the application.
+If I am training a teller how to use Black Knight’s LoanSphere MSP to service a loan, it’s very important to know how to log in to the system and how to search for a specific loan within the application.
 It’s not very important to know the year that loan servicing became available in the United States.

 So how can you channel your inner Marie Kondo and say sayonara to superfluous training details?
 Try these tricks of the trade.

 If you are feeling overwhelmed by the amount of information you have within your standard operating process steps, let’s dial it back a notch.
-Make the goal of eLearn more specific.
+Make the goal of the eLearn more specific.
 For example, if my employees work at a manufacturing process and I want them to only allow high-quality products out the door, I might want to focus the training on how to determine if raw materials being received are of a good quality versus an inferior quality.
-This is a much smaller goal to tackle than training on the every day life of a shipper/receiver of products.
+This is a much smaller goal to tackle than training on the everyday life of a shipper/receiver of products.
 Once the learning objective is clearly defined, it because much easier to identify specific action steps that need to be taken, or in this case to determine the specific actions that need to be taken to verify the quality of a shipment (visual inspection, physical inspection, labeling, transferring, etc.).